Walnut (1 piece)

 How to consume Walnut without glucose spikes

-Enjoy walnuts with a source of protein such as Greek yogurt or a hard-boiled egg.
-Protein can help stabilize blood sugar levels.
+Combine walnuts with a source of protein, such as Greek yogurt, cheese, or lean meats, which can help stabilize blood sugar levels.

-Drink a glass of water before consuming walnuts to aid in digestion and potentially reduce blood sugar spikes.
+Drink plenty of water before and after consuming walnuts to aid in digestion and reduce the concentration of sugars in the bloodstream.

 Consult with a Healthcare Professional